stfc/cloud-deployed-apps/docs/deploying-apps.md

 ## Prerequisites
 To deploy a new app onto the cluster - make sure a chart exists for it.

 A chart must be defined in `charts/<environment>/<chart-name>`
     - where `<environment>` is the environment of the cluster you want to deploy the app to
     - see [charts](charts.md) for more info

+An Understanding of [ArgoCD Concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts/), particularly [ApplicationSets](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/applicationset-specification/)

 ## Steps

 1. Make a branch for your changes

-1. Edit the `apps.yaml` file to add a new app.
+2. Edit the `apps.yaml` file to add a new app.
    - make a change to `ApplicationSet` with the `metadata.name` entry matching `<cluster-name>-apps`
    - where `<cluster-name>` is the name of the cluster